 Joseph, a just man

-In verse 19, we learn why Joseph was chosen to be Jesus’ earthly father.
+In verse 19, we find out why God chose Joseph to be Jesus’ earthly father.
 He was a just man.
 He was just the man God had in mind to raise his Son.
 So God tells Joseph, “Do not be afraid to take Mary to be your wife.”
 What does Joseph fear?
 For his reputation?
 For his business?
 For his personal relationships?

 Someone delivers the bad news.